liferay/liferay-docs-dxp-cloud/user/articles/03-dev-lifecycle/02-builds-deployments.markdown

 }
 ```

-Here are descriptions for each property that can be used in the probes:
+Here are descriptions for each property you can use in the probes:

 `initialDelaySeconds`: Number of seconds after the container has started before
-liveness or readiness probes are initiated.
+the probe is initiated.

 `periodSeconds`: How often (in seconds) to perform the probe.
 The default is
 `10`; the minimum is `1`.